owenwangcong/annotorious-elasticsearch-plugin/README.md

 # Annotorious ElasticSearch Plugin

-An simple plugin to [Annotorious](http://github.com/annotorious/annotorious) that uses an [ElasticSearch](http://www.elasticsearch.org/) server to store annotations.
-This plugin is meant primarily for demo purposes - I strongly advise against using this in aproduction environment.
+An simple [Annotorious](http://github.com/annotorious/annotorious) plugin that stores annotations on an [ElasticSearch](http://www.elasticsearch.org/) server.
+This plugin is meant primarily for demo purposes, and as an example for those interested in building their own storage plugins.
+I strongly advise against using this plugin in any kind of production environment.
+(Contributions to make it production ready are always welcome though ;-)

-(Contributions to make it production ready would be very welcome though ;-)
+This plugin is licensed under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL).

 ## Using this Plugin